cthiele42/fnflow/batchdlt/README.md

 - composition of DLT enabled functions cannot be combined with Spring Cloud Function composition
 - implemented composition does not support argument conversion, the functions of the current implementation have fixed argument type for in and out: JsonNode.
-- In contrast to Spring Cloud Stream DLT handling, the input of the failed function is put into the DLT, not the input from the composed function.
-In the fnflow implementation, the intermediate result from the function before the failed function is sent to DLT.
 - error messages from batching functions might arrive out of order in relation to errors from non batched functions in the DLT.